panoply/spx/readme.md

 pnpm i @brixtol/pjax
 ```

-> Because [pnpm](https://pnpm.js.org/en/cli/install) is dope and does dope shit.
+> _Because [pnpm](https://pnpm.js.org/en/cli/install) is dope and does dope shit._

 ## Usage

 To initialize, call `Pjax.connect()` in your bundle and optionally pass preset configuration.
-By default Pjax will replace the entire `<body>` fragments upon each navigation, so it is recommended that you define a set of `targets[]` whose inner contents will change on per-page basis.
+By default Pjax will replace the entire `<body>` fragment upon each navigation.
+You should define a set of `targets[]` whose inner contents change on a per-page basis.

 <!-- prettier-ignore -->
 ```js